ghc/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: heap size, suggested

     This option provides a "suggested heap size" for the garbage collector.
-Think of ``-Hsize`` as a variable :rts-flag:`-A` option.
+    Think of ``-Hsize`` as a variable :rts-flag:`-A ⟨size⟩` option.
 It says: I want to use at least ⟨size⟩ bytes, so use whatever is left over to increase the ``-A`` value.

     This option does not put a *limit* on the heap size: the heap may grow beyond the given size as usual.